nikolas-j/llm-model-selection-api/README.md

-# Smart Model Selection API
+# LLM Model Selection API

 An LLM routing system that automatically classifies prompt complexity and selects the most cost-effective model, reducing API costs by up to 30-80% depending on task complexity, while maintaining response quality.
 Built with FastAPI and designed for easy integration into existing production workflows.